oblivion-hymns/mean-skeleton/README.md

 Once both are running, you should not have to touch them unless there is a fatal error.

-You may need to install supervisor globally: `sudo npm install -g supervisor`
+You may need to install supervisor globally: `npm install -g supervisor`; if there are permission issues, use `sudo`.

 ## Included packages
 - Everything required for Angular Material